chromaui/learnstorybook.com/content/angular/en/composite-component.md

 # Assemble a composite component

-Last chapter we built our first component; this chapter extends what we learned to build TaskListComponent, a list of Tasks.
+Last chapter we built our first component; this chapter extends what we learned to build TaskListComponent, a list of TaskComponents.
 Let’s combine components together and see what happens when more complexity is introduced.

 ## TasklistComponent